CONSTITUTION AND RULES

 22. LIST OF MEMBERS

-An alphabetic list of members with their last known address shall be available to members of the Club.
+An alphabetic list of members with their means of contact shall be maintained by the Hon.Secretary.

 23. ARTICLES